biobakery/humann/doc/UserManual.md

 UniRef50_O83668: Fructose-bisphosphate aldolase|g__Bacteroides.s__Bacteroides_thetaiotaomicron	22.0
 UniRef50_O83668: Fructose-bisphosphate aldolase|g__Bacteroides.s__Bacteroides_stercoris	7.0
 ```
 *   File name: `` $OUTPUT_DIR/$SAMPLENAME_genefamilies.tsv ``
-*   This file quantifies the abundance of each gene family in the community.
-Gene families are groups of evolutionarily-related protein-coding sequences that typically perform similar functions.
-Abundance is reported in RPK (reads per kilobase) units to normalize for gene length; RPK units reflect relative gene (or transcript) copy number in the community.
+*   This file details the abundance of each gene family in the community.
+Gene families are groups of evolutionarily-related protein-coding sequences that often perform similar functions.
-*   In addition to community-wide gene family abundance totals (as reported by HUMAnN), this file is stratified to indicate abundance contributions of known and unclassified organisms represented in the sample.
+*   Gene family abundance at the community level is stratified to show the contributions from known and unknown species.
+Individual species' abundance contributions sum to the community total abundance.
+*   HUMAnN2 uses the MetaPhlAn2 software along with the ChocoPhlAn database and UniRef50 for this computation.
+*   Gene family abundance is reported in RPK (reads per kilobase) units to normalize for gene length; RPK units reflect relative gene (or transcript) copy number in the community.
+RPK values can be further sum-normalized to adjust for differences in sequencing depth across samples.
 *   Please note the gene families file will not be created if the input file type is a gene table.

 ### 2. Pathway coverage file ###